motel27/Personal-projects/doc/ResetPassword_tests.md

 4. Click on [Submit] button.

 **Expected Result**:
-The messages of the page is `example`.
+The messages of the page is `You should receive an email shortly with further instructions`.

 ---

-## Test Case 1: Reset Password using unregistered Email
+## Test Case 2: Reset Password using unregistered Email

 **Description**:
 Verify that a user can't Reset the password using unregistered Email.